 That's the power of sport.
 And the power of role models like Tom Brady.
 To encourage.
 To inspire.
 To help us find each other and, in the process, find ourselves.
-That to me is what this campaign is all about and I can't wait to spread that message with a spot that's as iconic as the man at the heart of it.
+That to me is what this campaign is all about and I can't wait to spread that message.